kalik219/Maintenance/README.md

 Kali Kimball, Stephanie VanDyke, and Caleb Jones - SWE Final Project

 ## Reminders:
--Create new branch from master for each upload
+- Create new branch from master for each upload
--Delete branch after merging
+- Delete branch after merging